neeliscoder-2024/what-is-an-api/README.md

 An API is a software interface that facilitates the exchange of data and functionality between different systems, applications, or components.
 It acts as a bridge that allows one system to "talk" to another.

 3. APIs and Web Services
 APIs are often used in web services, which are services available over the internet.
-These web APIs allow applications to interact with remote servers or services to perform tasks like:
+These web APIs allow applications to interact with remote servers or services to perform tasks like:Retrieving data, Sending updates, Authenticating users.

-Retrieving data
-Sending updates
-Authenticating users

   B. Types of APIs
 1. Online APIs (Web APIs)